Simiane History, Family Crest & Coats of Arms

 Early Origins of the Simiane family

-Lorraine where they held a family seat and are said to be descended from the first French Simon or Sigismond, the Duke of Lorraine, 1115 A.D. who was succeeded by Simon II in 1179.
+The surname Simiane was first found in Lorraine where they held a family seat and are said to be descended from the first French Simon or Sigismond, the Duke of Lorraine, 1115 A.D. who was succeeded by Simon II in 1179.
 There is also some distant relationship to Simond, King of Bourgogne.
+Robert Simon is cited as a knight in 1169.

 Early History of the Simiane family

-Another 191 words (14 lines of text) covering the years 1693, 1712, 1731, and 1793 are included under the topic Early Simiane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Simiane research.
+More information is included under the topic Early Simiane History in all our PDF Extended History products and printed products wherever possible.

 Simiane Spelling Variations